marespadafor/mdmespadafor.github.io/_pages/research.md

 # <span style="color:#52adc8"> Working papers </span>

-## Are boys more vulnerable to family disadvantage?
+## Espadafor.
+Are boys more vulnerable to family disadvantage?
 Evidence from the United Kingdom.
 <details>
 <summary>Read more</summary>
 This article examines whether and when family socioeconomic status (SES) moderates gender differences on several educational outcomes.
 Although there is a growing literature showing the importance of SES for explaining the male disadvantage in education in the United States, when and through which channel these gaps might emerge remains, at large, unclear.
 Focusing on the timing and the domain of the gender-SES gaps, I investigate whether these emerge before, or after schooling.
 That is,  whether boys and girls from different social strata start unequal, or whether these differences emerge as the result of a cultural process—which is more  unequal for less advantaged families.
 To study these channels, I use the Millennium Cohort Study, a longitudinal panel from the United Kingdom, to focus on children's outcomes between the ages 3 to 14.
 First, against the skill deficit hypothesis, I find that girls and boys within each level of family socioeconomic status start out with equal health at birth and cognitive abilities throughout compulsory schooling.
 Favouring the cultural hypothesis, I find that the gender gap in externalising problems grows over time.
 Moreover, results suggests that high SES families are able to moderate the higher incidence of boys externalising behaviours at age 14, when gender identities become more salient at school.